(Four Days Later)

 …the fool that he is."

-The man's eyes were still fixed on his teammate, looking as if he's expecting a retort.
+She watched as the man's eyes fix on his teammate, looking as if he's expecting a retort.
 Waiting for the blond idiot to answer back.
 Waiting for anything.
 But there was none.
 He was met by silence.
 His rival's corpse lay as unmoving as ever.

 The bitter smile slowly faded and dead, dark eyes lowered to the tiled floor.